Thought Asylum TextExpander Snippet Groups Update01 Aug 2015

 I’m also open to suggestions for snippets to create.
 Ones that I might personally find useful will probably take priority, but if you’d like to send me any ideas, why not send a tweet to @sylumer?

-I hope that people find at least a few useful snippets in this latest update and if you do find it useful please let me know by leaving a comment below or again give me a shout out on Twitter.
+I hope that people find at least a few useful snippets in this latest update and if you do find it useful please let me know by giving me a shout out on Twitter.